Markmcl25/Space-First-project/README.md

- # Cosmic Marvels
+ ### Cosmic Marvels {#custom-id}

 ## This is a static website dedicated to all things space.
-Information regarding all things in the cosmos as well as high quality images and tons of information on the subject.
+Information regarding all things in the cosmos as well as high-quality images and tons of information on the subject.
 This is also a subscription page so you never miss the latest news.

 ![Example of home page with menu up](./assets/images/largescreenexample.png)     ![Another example of site](./assets/images/smallscreenexample.png)